hmnguyen1201/Mitre-Att-ck-table/README.md

 [Elastic SIEM app](https://www.elastic.co/siem) comes with many built-in detections that can be found in [this](https://github.com/elastic/detection-rules) open github repository and they all come with at least one Mitre Att&ck technique and one tactic.
 To read more about Mitre Att&ck framework click [here](https://attack.mitre.org/)

 It is critical to know what detection gaps you have in your environment.
 This visualization can help you identify your gaps a little better so that you can better allocate your time and effort to create the detections accordingly.
-The article is going to walk you through the process how to get this visualization built in your Kibana for better detections visibility.
+The article is going to walk you through the process how to get this visualization built in your Kibana for better detection coverage visibility.

 ### Step 1: Identify where the Elastic Signals metadata can be found in Elastic.
   - The Elastic Signals information can be found in .kibana system index with query below: